jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   document.
 - Pull request from `modernize` to `maven` covering the cleanup commits and this register; owner reviews and merges.
-- GitHub side: new issues for M1–M8 per D2, after the legacy issues and milestones are closed (G2).
+- GitHub side: close the legacy issues and milestones (G2).
+No new per-row issues are created (D13); the register is the tracker.

 Out of scope: any modernization content beyond the cleanup commits already on the branch.